alexandre-touret/rest-apis-versioning-workshop/README.md

 ```

 #### Explanations
-Here we have two main kind of users :
+Here we have two main kind of users:
 * Customer : He can browse and book books
 * Administrator: He can create books and activate/desactivate the maintenance mode